google-marketing-solutions/causmos/README.md

-# Cigaar: Causal Impact for Google Ads & Analytics Reporting
+# Causmos: Causal Impact for Google Ads & Analytics Reporting

 This repository contains a code to automate the collection of data from Google Ads and Analytics and then run a [Casual Impact](https://github.com/google/tfp-causalimpact) analysis with that information